Creepify Your Chores with Me

 After seventeen years of waiting for this, I can finally say: I have a book coming out!

-My debut will be a collection, You Have to Let them Bleed, out in spring 2025!
+My debut will be a collection, You Have to Let Them Bleed, out in spring 2025!
 You can preorder NOW to get the paperback with a signed bookplate through my publisher, Bad Hand Books!

-You Have to Let them Bleed brings together nineteen horror stories with eight original poems, featuring one never-before-seen short story.
+You Have to Let Them Bleed brings together nineteen horror stories with eight original poems, featuring one never-before-seen short story.
 It explores themes of art, violence, loss of identity, motherhood and children, grief, control vs. chaos, monstrosity, and insidious fear.

 It is an absolute labor of love built from well over a decade of passionate creative pursuit, literary study, and dogged determination.
 Pre-orders are incredibly important for the success of a book, so clicking this link and ordering yours now is the number one way you can support me!